Writing a lambda calculus interpeter in a new language and an old language

 return []

-read_store_monad (!x:xs) = do
+read_store_monad (x:xs) = do

-!x' <- case ((read x)::EnvExpr) of
+x' <- case ((read x)::EnvExpr) of

 Base e -> (\s -> show s ++ " -> " ++ (show . last . steps $ s)) <$> eval_env e